jamesvandyne/pushon/README.md

 personnel to have access to production credentials owned by media properties.

-The simplest use case for this app is for the develper or QA person who needs to test UA push to load it on an Android device that is in their physical posession.
+The simplest use case for this app is for the developer or QA person who needs to test UA push to load it on an Android device that is in their physical possession.
 Any messages sent using the development/QA credentials will reach this device.

 In order to simplify the process of testing that the test app itself is working, there is a python push sender in "push.py".
-When supplied with the right credentials, this simple python script will create a simulated medley alert message and sending it usign the UA push service API (emulating the medley functionality).
+When supplied with the right credentials, this simple python script will create a simulated medley alert message and sending it using the UA push service API (emulating the medley functionality).
 If this works, i.e. if running it delivers a push to the device on which the test client was installed, then the test client is working and the credentials and app ID are